The Digital Storytelling Class will not be offered in 2020. Stay tuned for future course dates!

-Sage Hill Writing is continuing its partnership with the Interdisciplinary Centre for Culture and Creativity (ICCC, University of Saskatchewan) to once again offer a course in Digital Storytelling.
+In 2016 Sage Hill Writing continued its partnership with the Interdisciplinary Centre for Culture and Creativity (ICCC, University of Saskatchewan) to once again offer a course in Digital Storytelling.
 This is an emerging format where stories are told through interactive scenarios, social computing, hypertexts, narrative computer games, digital films, using a number of media and multimedia formats.
 Your projects could make use of tools such as digital cameras and sound recorders, video, sound, images, html, social media such as Twitter, YouTube, podcast, blogs, fan art/fiction, and narrative computer games, etc.

 Based in the Digital Research Centre at the University of Saskatchewan in Saskatoon, SK, students will work with new media artist Ellen Moffat, with assistance from new media professor, Allison Muri, as well as guest speakers, to create their digital narratives.
 Participants will develop storytelling techniques and learn how to employ them through digital technologies, to gain a deeper sense of how new media affects ideas of narrative and storytelling.

 More on digital cultural and media from the ICCC available here.